JAORMX/deet.blog/content/posts/days-6-7-gaining-courage.md

 Later, we put the harness on to get Deet to used to it.
 I must say she is the kindest dog in the world.
 No matter how scared she is, she is always kind!
 She didn't look like the harness bothered her so we hope the night goes well with it.

 When you have a rescue dog as shy as Deet has been so far, it's very difficult to estimate when something is too fast and when you should progress faster.
-So far so good, I hope we could be able to go out to explore the outdoors a bit.
+So far so good and I hope we could be able to go out to explore the outdoors a bit.
+Like you can see in the last video, we introduced the new harness to her this evening and put it on so she could get used to it.

 {{< youtube Kumlx2Zx-u8 >}}

+{{< youtube BNPx2XVAqUQ >}}

 This day was AMAZING and this little dog is even more!!
+Let's see what tomorrow brings along :)